Malwa: Culture

-The culture of Malwa has been significantly influenced by Rajasthani culture, because of their geographic proximity.
+The culture of Malwa has been significantly influenced by Gujarati and Rajasthani culture, because of their geographic proximity.
 Marathi influence is also visible, because of recent rule by the Marathas.

 The main language of Malwa is Malvi, although Hindi is widely spoken in the cities.
 This Indo-European language is subclassified as Indo-Aryan.
 The language is sometimes referred to as Malavi or Ujjaini.
 Malvi is part of the Rajasthani branch of languages; Nimadi is spoken in the Nimar region of Madhya Pradesh and in Rajasthan.
-The dialects of Malvi are, in alphabetical order, Bachadi, Bhoyari in betul chindwada, Dholewari, Hoshangabadi, Jamral, Katiyai, Malvi Proper, Patvi, Rangari, Rangri and Sondwari.
-A survey in 2001 found only four dialects: Ujjaini (in the districts of Ujjain, Indore, Dewas and Sehore), Rajawari (Ratlam, Mandsaur and Neemuch), Umadwari (Rajgarh) and Sondhwari (Jhalawar, in Rajasthan).
+The dialects of Malvi are, in alphabetical order, Bachadi, Pawari/Bhoyari in Betul, Chhindwara, Pandhurna and Wardha districts.
+Dholewari, Hoshangabadi, Jamral, Katiyai, Malvi Proper, Patvi, Rangari, Rangri and Sondwari.
+A survey in 2001 found only five dialects: Ujjaini (in the districts of Ujjain, Indore, Dewas, Dhar, Agar Malwa and Sehore), Rajawari (Ratlam, Mandsaur and Neemuch), Umathwari (Rajgarh) and Sondhwari (Jhalawar) and Bhoyari/Pawari (in the districts of Betul, Chhindwara, Pandhurna and Wardha).
 About 55% of the population of Malwa can converse in and about 40% of the population is literate in Hindi, the official language of the Madhya Pradesh state.

 Traditional Malwa food has elements of Rajasthani, Gujarati and Maharashtrian cuisine.
 Traditionally, jowar was the staple cereal, but after the Green Revolution in India, wheat has replaced jowar as the most important food crop; many are vegetarians.
 Since the climate is mostly dry throughout the year, most people rely on stored foods such as pulses, and green vegetables are rare.
 A typical snack of Malwa is the bhutta ri kees (made with grated corn roasted in ghee and later cooked in milk with spices).
 Chakki ri shaak is made of wheat dough, which is washed under running water, steamed and then used in a gravy of curd.
 The traditional bread of Malwa is called baati/bafla, which is essentially a small, round ball of wheat flour, roasted over dung cakes, in the traditional way.
 Baati is typically eaten with dal (pulses), while baflas are dripping with ghee and soaked with dal.
 The amli ri kadhi is kadhi made with tamarind instead of yogurt.
 Sweet cakes, made of a variety of wheat called tapu, are prepared during religious festivities.
 Sweet cereal called thulli is also typically eaten with milk or yoghurt.
 Traditional desserts include mawa-bati (milk-based sweet similar to Gulab jamun), khoprapak (coconut-based sweet), shreekhand (yogurt based) and malpua.